kaanaksit/odak/docs/course/computational_light.md

 Your favorite search engine is your friend to find out more in this case.

+??? example end "Lab work: Where do we find good resources?"
+    Please explore software projects on GitHub and papers on Google Scholar to find out about works that are relevant to the theme of Computational Light.
+    Please make a list of these projects and report the top three projects that you feel most exciting and interesting.

 !!! warning end "Reminder"
     We host a Slack group with more than 300 members.
     This Slack group focuses on the topics of rendering, perception, displays and cameras.